 A long weekend of birding with Inala

-Each day you’ll carry lightweight packs and return to the comfort of our private camp with hot showers, an outdoor fire and a cosy bed.
+Each day, carry lightweight packs and then return to the comfort of our private camp with hot showers, an outdoor fire and a cosy bed.
 You’ll partake in Bruny Island’s famed produce, including fresh seafood, cheese, wine and beer.
-These simple comforts will enable you to stay connected to nature, awaken rejuvenated each morning and truly engage in the experience.

 For over 27 years, Inala Nature Tours, a family owned and operated company, has been designing and leading birding and wildlife tours across Australia.
 From their 1,500 acre private reserve at ‘Inala’ on Bruny Island, Tasmania, their tours extend across Australia from the lush rainforests of Queensland to the rugged landscapes of the Kimberley and beyond.